 One way to ease the burden of collections while still maintaining a high rate of success is to outsource medical solutions.
 By working with a third-party company that specializes in healthcare collections, you can focus on other areas of your business while still ensuring that your bills are paid in a timely manner.

 There are many benefits to outsourcing medical solutions

 - Increased revenue.
 When you outsource medical solutions, you free up time and resources that can be better used to generate revenue for your organisation.
-In addition, by working with a company that specializes in healthcare collections, you can maximize your chances of collecting outstanding invoices.
+In addition, by working with a company that specialises in healthcare collections, you can maximise your chances of collecting outstanding invoices.

 - Reduced costs.
 Medical Recovery Services can also help reduce costs associated with the collections process.
 By working with a third-party company, you eliminate the need for internal staff dedicated to collections, which can save your organisation money.

 All US hospitals must comply with CMS’ price transparency guideline, which requires hospitals to offer clear, accessible cost estimates online for at least 300 different shoppable services by January 1, 2021.
 Many healthcare institutions have stated that a variety of obstacles make meeting this rule challenging.
 In this perception research, KLAS interviewed 66 revenue cycle leaders to learn how hospitals are responding to the regulation and their future plans around price transparency.
 KLAS plans to continue measuring and providing insights into the consumerisation of healthcare in the future.

 A growing number of digital medical billing services are looking to maximize hospital interest by unifying their technology in response to growing demand from customers for simpler, more streamlined methods of making healthcare payments.